On CW-complexes over groups with periodic cohomology: Introduction

+This generalises a result of the author \cite[Theorem A]{Ni21} which dealt with the case of stably free $\Z G$ modules, i.e. where $\bar{P} = \Z G$ and $P = \Z H$.

 Our first application generalises the main result in \cite{Sw83}.
-Recall that a ring $R$ has \textit{stably free cancellation} (SFC) if it has cancellation in the class of $R$, i.e. every stably free module is free, and $Q_{4n}$ denotes the quaternion group of order $4n$.
+We say that $\Z G$ has \textit{stably free cancellation} (SFC) if every stably free $\Z G$ module is free or, equivalently, if the class $[\Z G]$ has cancellation.